-|Sagadawa is the full moon of the 4th month of lunar calendar.
+|Sagadawa is the full moon of the 4th month of the lunar calendar.
 This is the day that the Buddha was born, gained enlightenment and passed away.
 In a culture where the next life is considered as important as the present one, people give close attention to investing in their future, that is their future life.
-Sagadawa is that special month that is believed to bring even more merit than usual, an opportunity for religious minded Buddhists to acquiring a good stock of merit for their karma account.
+Sagadawa is that special month that is believed to bring even more merit than usual, an opportunity for religious minded Buddhists to acquire a good stock of positive acts for their karma account.
 A large number of Norlha employees devote the entire 4th month to performing various acts of merit.

 Some become vegetarians for the month, others give alms to the poor and still others circumambulate or prostrate around the local monasteries.
 The 15th of the lunar calendar, the full moon, is a holiday for the Norlha employees.
-All the villagers assemble at the monastery for the unfurling of the large thangka (kyigu) on the hill across from the monastery and line up to receive blessings from a visiting Geshe (a degree awarded to monks on the completion of their dialectical studies) from nearby Labrang monastery.
+All the villagers assemble at the monastery for the unfurling of the large thangka (kyigu) on the hill across from the monastery and line up to receive blessings from a visiting Geshe (a degree awarded to monks on the completion of their dialectical studies) from nearby Labrang Monastery.
 Sagadawa is also a day where beggars from near and far flock around the larger monasteries to collect alms.
 Norlha wishes everyone a happy Sagadawa and good wishes for this life and the next.

-|Giving is a core value in Tibetan Buddhism; One can give material gifts, but also less tangible, more powerful offerings; love, time, or dedication.
+|Giving is a core value in Tibetan Buddhism.
+One can give material gifts, but also less tangible, more powerful offerings like love, time, or dedication.
 Even in the case of material gifts, the motivation behind the offering is crucial towards acquiring positive karma.
-Though the complexities in the philosophy of give and take lies with the scholars and philosophers, lay people live or aspire to live according to its tenets.
-For centuries the life of nomads have revolved around their yaks, which are central to their identity.
-Nomads never forget that Yaks are the basis for their survival, the providers of all their needs; milk, meat, hair and khullu, and in this light, are referred to as ‘nor’ or wealth.
-Though humans take from the yaks, they treat them with respect and protect them, care for them when they are sick or hurt, and always keep a few to live out their lives, the ‘tsethars’, labelled as such with a colorful collar.
+Though the complexities in the philosophy of give and take, or cause and effect, are best understood by scholars and philosophers, lay people live or aspire to live according to its tenets.
+For centuries the life of nomads revolved around their yaks, which are central to their identity.
+Nomads never forget that yaks are the basis for their survival, the providers of all their needs; milk, meat, hair and khullu.
+Because of this they are referred to as ‘nor’ or wealth.
+Though humans take from the yaks, they treat them with respect and protect them, care for them when they are sick or hurt, and always keep a few to live out their lives, the ‘tsethars,’ labelled as such with a colorful collar.
 Norlha’s products are all made from yak khullu, making the yak central to Norlha.
-Our employees are ex-nomads who still cherish the life that the yak brought and continues to bring them through their work at the atelier.
+Our employees are ex-nomads who still cherish the yak for all that it continues to bring them through their work at the atelier.
 At Norlha, we take khullu from the yak to give back to the nomads and beyond.
 Our products offer the perfect opportunity to give to loved ones; timeless, lusciously soft and made to last a lifetime, they are a treasure that can be cherished and shared.

-|Tsa-tsas are a form of Buddhist art that has flourished for centuries in Tibetan areas, in the Himalayas, across the Tibetan plateau and beyond as far as Mongolia.
-Tsa-tsas are made of stamped clay and are iconographic forms of various Buddhas, Bodhisattvas or sacred mantras.
-Tsa-tsas can be of various sizes; small enough to fit into a small gao, or charm box, to be worn for protection, or larger, to be left in a sacred area in the memory of a loved one.
-Stamping tsa-tsas from clay is considered an act to accumulate merit.
-Tsa-tsas made into conical shape often contain human remains, collected after a funeral, and are also left in holy spots.
+|Tsa-tsas are a form of Buddhist art that has flourished for centuries across the Tibetan plateau, throughout the Himalayas, and beyond, as far as Mongolia.
+Tsa-tsas are made of stamped clay and are iconographic forms of various Buddhas and Bodhisattvas as well as inscribed mantras.
+Tsa-tsas come in different sizes; small enough to fit into a gao, or charm box, to be worn for protection, or larger, to be left in a sacred area in the memory of a loved one.
+Stamping tsa-tsas from clay is considered a meritorious act.
+Conical shaped tsa-tsas often contain human remains, collected after a funeral, and are also left in holy spots.